Landlord Rent Guarantee Insurance (RGI) Guide

 In short, Rent Guarantee Insurance (RGI) / Rent Protection Insurance protects landlords against loss of rent.

 The insurance policy is most commonly relied upon when tenants fall into arrears and default on payments (for whatever reason).
-If that happens, landlords can reclaim the loss of rent through their insurance (or at least a percentage of it, depending on the terms of the policy).
+In such cases, landlords can recover their lost rent through the insurance, either in full or partially, depending on the policy terms.

-Most RGI policies include legal expense coverage, which can often be useful in these unfortunate circumstances.
-For example, if you’re dealing with a tenant that falls into arrears and refuses to vacate, legal expenses to evict the tenant can snowball, especially if matters escalate to court and bailiffs are required.
-Needless to say, an excruciating experience for landlords.
+Most RGI policies also include legal expense coverage, which can be invaluable in these situations.
+For example, if a tenant falls into arrears and refuses to leave, the costs of eviction can quickly snowball, especially if the case goes to court and bailiffs are required.
+Needless to say, it can be an excruciating experience for landlords.

 The extent of what and how much a policy will cover can vary by supplier.
 However, the following is generally included with most RGI policies: